devhsuk/pdf-utils/README.md

 ## How to use
 1. Create folders 'pdf' and 'out'
-2. Put PDF in 'pdf' folder
+2. Put PDF files in 'pdf' folder
 3. run util.py

 ## Run Options